genie-team/graphql-genie/README.md

 * [FortuneJS](http://fortune.js.org) allows easy creation of new adapters

 ## Roadmap
+* Genie Persistence Plugin - will work with apollo client to work offline and persist to the database when it's available
+* Performance improvements - send info for all necessary queries to fortune so it can handle in less requests, and make sure genie properly handles return of that additional data
 * Progressive Web App example
 * More advanced migration and build process features